eric-sims/reporter/README.md

 ## Connect to OpenAI API
 > [!NOTE]
-> This is different than the comsumer ChatGPT subscription.
+> This is different than the consumer ChatGPT subscription.
 This is a separate dev account separate pricing structures.
 Learn more about it [here](https://platform.openai.com/docs/overview).

 Generate an api key [here](https://platform.openai.com/settings/organization/api-keys), then save it to the environment variable: